TOP 11 tips before you travel to Malta

-#4 Choose bus, eCabs or Cool to get around the island
+#6 Choose bus, eCabs, Uber or Bolt to get around the island

 To get around the island during your holiday in Malta, we recommend that you opt for the bus service (public transport in Malta), the cheapest way to get around the archipelago.
 If you’re staying for a few weeks, you may also want to apply for a Tallinja Card.

-To use eCabs, Bolt and Cool taxis you need to download an app on your phone. eCabs, Bolt are the two fastest options that allow you to get a car with driver in less than 5 minutes anywhere on the island and with cheaper fares than conventional taxis.
+To use eCabs, Bolt and Uber taxis you need to download an app on your phone.
+Ryde, Bolt are the two fastest options that allow you to get a car with driver in less than 5 minutes anywhere on the island and with cheaper fares than conventional taxis.

 We do not recommend using the services of white taxis.
 You’ll see them parked in the most touristy places, they’re more expensive than eCabs drivers, and they’re often rude with travellers.

 Although it is not recommended, if you nevertheless have to use the services of white taxis, always remember to set the rate in advance, otherwise the driver will set the rate according to his own criteria.